Engineering (ENGR)

 ENGR 050 Introduction to Computing 4 Units

-Students learn the fundamentals of computer assisted problem solving, as it applies to the solution of engineering problems.
-The four major themes of this course are algorithm development, efficient programming/modeling, PC device interfacing, and practical and user friendly pre/post processing techniques.
+Students learn the fundamentals of computer-assisted problem solving, as it applies to the solution of engineering problems.
+The four major themes of this course are algorithm development, efficient programming/modeling, PC device interfacing, and practical and user-friendly pre/post-processing techniques.
 The C++ programming language is used to obtain solutions to various engineering problems.
-Object oriented programming using subjects such as classes, pointers, inheritances, dynamic allocation of memory space, and standard template libraries are emphasized.
+Object-oriented programming using subjects such as classes, pointers, inheritances, dynamic allocation of memory space, and standard template libraries are emphasized.

 Lecture Hours: 3 Lab Hours: 3 Repeatable: No Grading: L

-Prerequisite: MATH 071 with C or better
+Prerequisite: MATH 066 or MATH 071 with C or better

 Recommended: Ability to use word processing and spreadsheet software; completion of ENGR 010